When are procurements issued?

 How do I respond to a procurement?

-- Download the procurements document(s) using Washington's Electronic Business Solution (WEBS) (www.des.wa.gov); this will ensure notification of any amendments to the procurement.
+- Download the procurements document(s) using Washington's Electronic Business Solution (WEBS) (www.des.wa.gov).
+Doing so will ensure notification of any amendments to the procurement.
 Vendors are responsible for checking WEBS for updates to the procurement.

 - Ensure you read and understand the procurement document(s).